Intravitreal implants: Biodegradable implants

 Biodegradable implants are made of materials, typically, either water-soluble or metabolizable to degrade into un-harmful byproducts which can be safely excreted by the human body.
-It is important to note the release of the therapeutic drug is determined by the degradation of the implant and the diffusion rate of the drug substance.
+The release of the therapeutic drug is determined by the degradation of the implant and the diffusion rate of the drug substance.
 Indicating that the higher the molecular weight of the polymer and drug substance used, the slower the release of the drug into the vitreous humor.